Surplus Asset Disposition: What It Is and How To Do IT

 Step 4 — Valuation and Appraisals

-Before selecting a disposition channel, it’s critical to establish the true value of your surplus assets.
+Before selecting a disposition channel, it is critical to establish the true value of your surplus assets.

-This process starts by analyzing current market comparables—looking at what similar equipment, inventory, or tooling is selling for across secondary marketplaces, auction results, and broker listings.
+Start by reviewing current market comparables.
+Look at what similar equipment, inventory, or tooling is selling for across secondary marketplaces, auction results, and broker listings.

-For high-value machinery or specialized assets, independent appraisals often provide a more accurate benchmark, especially when executives require third-party validation for financial reporting or compliance.
+For high-value machinery or specialized assets, independent appraisals often provide a more accurate benchmark.
+This helps when executives need third-party validation for financial reporting, compliance, or approval before sale.

 Step 5 — Run the Redeploy-First Check

-Before moving forward with a sale or scrapping decision, evaluate whether the asset can still create value within your organization through redeployment
+Before moving forward with a sale, recycling, or disposal decision, evaluate whether the asset can still create value within your organization through redeployment

 Start by assessing whether it can be transferred to another plant, warehouse, or department where it fills an immediate need.

-Note: In many cases, this redeploy-first approach maximizes asset life, reduces unnecessary spending, and delays capital expenditure.
+Note: In many cases, this redeploy-first practice maximizes asset life, reduces unnecessary spending, and delays capital expenditure.

 Step 6 — Channel Strategy (Pick Where to Sell)

-Once an asset is flagged for disposition, the next decision is choosing the right disposition channel for the equipment.
-This choice isn’t one-size-fits-all—it depends on priorities such as speed of transaction, price recovery, compliance requirements, and brand control.
-A structured channel strategy ensures you’re not just disposing efficiently but also maximizing value and protecting your organization’s reputation.
+Once an asset is flagged for disposition, the next decision is choosing the right channel.
+This choice is not one-size-fits-all.
+It depends on several factors, including transaction speed, price recovery, compliance requirements, buyer access, and brand control.

 Step 7 — Compliance, Quality, and Risk Controls

-When disposing of surplus assets, compliance is not optional—it’s a safeguard for your business, brand, and bottom line.
-Every surplus asset that leaves your organization should pass through strict quality and risk control checks to ensure safety, regulatory alignment, and reputation protection.
+When disposing of surplus assets, compliance is not optional.
+It’s a safeguard for your business, brand, and bottom line.
+Every surplus asset that leaves your organization should undergo strict quality and risk control checks to ensure safety, regulatory compliance, and protection of your reputation.

 • Export Controls & Sanctions Screening